Resilience has become a bit of a buzzword, but it’s something we should all know more about in order to protect and improve our mental health.

 Mental resilience is your ability to bounce back after experiencing tough times.
 Unfortunately, bad things happen in life and things don’t always go the way you had hoped they would.
 Having good mental resilience not only helps you to get through these tough times, you may also become a stronger person for it.

 So how can you become more mentally resilient?
-Here are some simple tips from the Black Dog Institute, a not-for-profit organisation dedicated to improving the lives of people affected by poor mental health.
+Here are some simple tips.

 Humans are social beings.
 Surrounding yourself with friends and family can act like a safety net when you’re feeling down.

 If you’re not close with your family, or they’re not physically close by, find a group of people you like hanging out with.
 Join a club or simply make it a point to have a regular chat with your neighbours.